Lindau Initiatives

 Lindau Guidelines

 The Lindau Guidelines aim for open, cooperative science where data and knowledge are freely shared.
-Based on an initiative first introduced by Laureate Elizabeth H. Blackburn, they are now endorsed by many Nobel Laureates and signed by members of the global scientific community.
+Based on an initiative first introduced by Nobel Laureate Elizabeth H. Blackburn, they have since been endorsed by many Nobel Laureates and signed by members of the global scientific community.

 Mainau Declarations